jayesh-patil123/Machine_Learning/README.md

 # Machine_Learning
 In This playlist I have been Covered the basics of Machine Learning.
-In Which I have been Used the python Libraries Like Numpy , Pandas , Seaborn , Matplotlib , etc
+In Which I have been Used the python Libraries Like Numpy , Pandas , Seaborn , Matplotlib , etc. and i have been already uploaded the Dataset you can use it.

 1] Supervised Learning
   * Linear Regression